solyarisoftware/conversator/README.md

 Chat bot conversations *router*:  framework to connect users to operators (*humans* or *bots*).

-> **NOTE: This is just a DRAFT readme/manifesto**.
-I'll develop asap the software code, in Ruby language.
+NOTE: This is just a DRAFT readme/manifesto**.

 ## Motivation / Goal